teragramgius/teragramgius/README.md

 Part of my **Design Stack** includes Figma and Adobe Suite.

 I'm not a code purist, part of my **No-code Stack** includes Flutter and Webflow.

+## For inquiries 🔭
+Contact me at giusy.grieco.info@gmail.com
+I'm searching for a dynamic place to grow.